fluffynuts/yafs/README.md

 - mkdir
   - create a folder (won't error if it already exists)
 - rm
-  - deletes a file or folder (recursive)
+  - deletes a file or folder (recursively)
 - rmdir
-  - deletes a folder only (will error if the folder isn't empty)
+  - deletes a folder only (optionally recursively, otherwise it will error if the folder is not empty)
 - readFile
 - readTextFile
   - because I keep having to specify the options and I often want text files, not buffers